 All CCT participants are invited to schedule one-on-one consultations on teaching philosophy statements or syllabus design.
 We recognize that, for some participants, these are important topics of immediate relevance.
 Our consultants will work with participants one-on-one to address other teaching topics of interest to them.

 Upon successfully completing the course, participants should be able to:

 - apply effective principles of course design and planning

 - integrate teaching and assessment strategies to enhance student learning

 - reflect on personal beliefs and practices about teaching and learning

-It includes five two-hour meetings (a total of 10 hours face-to-face) at Penn State University Park and three online sessions.
+It includes six, two-hour meetings (a total of 12 hours face-to-face) at Penn State University Park and two online sessions.
 Participants must attend at least four face-to-face meetings and participate in all online activities to earn the CCT certificate.

 There is no required text.
 Relevant readings will be assigned from a variety of sources.
 All will be readily available through the University Libraries or publicly online.